 Criminal Law and Behavioral Law and Economics: Observations on the Neglected Role of Uncertainty in Deterring Crime

 Two similarly situated individuals commit identical crimes.
-The first is sentenced to 10 years in prison while the second is sentenced to 5 years.
-The disparity between the two sentences of the criminals is a reason for concern.
-The person who is sentenced to 10 years has a legitimate moral complaint: why was I sentenced more harshly than she was.
+The first is sentenced to ten years in prison while the second is sentenced to five years.
+The disparity between the sentences of the criminals is a reason for concern.
 In contrast, two individuals commit identical crimes.
-When the first criminal commits the crime, the police invest few resources in detecting criminals of this particular sort.
+When the first criminal commits the crime, the police invest few resources in detecting crimes of this sort.
 Consequently, the probability that the criminal will be detected is merely ten percent.
-When the second criminal commits the crime, the police conduct a major campaign against crimes of this sort and consequently the probability facing the second criminal is twenty percent.
-The latter case although creating disparate treatment of similarly situated criminals does not raise the same type of moral resentment raised by the first case.
-The moral concern of the person who asks "why me?" is compelling when there is a disparity in the sentences, but has no moral force when the relevant disparity is disparity with respect to the probability of detection.
+When the second criminal commits the crime, the police conduct a major campaign and consequently the probability of detection is twenty percent.
+The latter case although creating disparate treatment does not raise the same type of moral resentment raised by the first.
+The moral concern of the person who asks "why me?" is compelling when there is a disparity in the sentences, but has no moral force when there is disparity in the probability of detection.

 Our paper invokes insights from psychological experiments to examine the attitudes of criminals towards uncertainty and illustrates that criminals are likely to prefer a scheme in which the size of the sentence is uncertain while the probability of detection and conviction is certain.
-Consequently, we argue that the choice to increase certainty 1with respect to the size of the sentence and to decrease certainty with respect to the probability of detection and conviction can ultimately be justified on efficiency-based grounds.
+Consequently, the choice to increase certainty with respect to the size of the sentence and to decrease certainty with respect to the probability of detection and conviction can ultimately be justified on efficiency-based grounds.